 Productive Permaculture Homesteads

-If you’re interested in a well-designed homestead, a consultation with a permaculture designer might be right for you.
+If you’re interested in a well-designed homestead, then a consultation with a permaculture designer might be right for you.
 However, if you’re more of a DIY-er, then skip to the end of this article for some ideas on how to get started on your own.

-Here are three reasons why a permaculture designer can help you bring your homestead vision to life:
+The following are three reasons why a permaculture designer can help bring your homestead vision to life.

 Permaculture designers are trained to read the landscape and assess a property for its full, productive potential.
-An experienced designer will be able to notice opportunities to catch and store resources on the land, such as rainwater flows or fertility.
+They notice opportunities to catch and store resources on the land, such as rainwater flows or fertility.
 In addition, they can group components together to maximize their efficiency.

-Permaculture designers can help you craft your vision into something that is fun, rewarding, and possible.
-There’s nothing worse than having a vision in your head and not having the tools to implement it to its full potential.
+Permaculture designers can help craft your vision into something that is fun, rewarding, and possible.
+There’s nothing worse than having a vision in your head and not having the tools to implement it to its full potential!

-Self-directed homesteaders can read up on permaculture techniques such as swales, food forests, and herb spirals, etc. However, it’s often difficult to find the most useful and efficient placement of these elements on the land.
+Self-directed homesteaders can read up on permaculture techniques such as swales, food forests, and herb spirals, etc. However, it’s often difficult to find the most useful and efficient placement of these components on the land.

 Additionally, each household has its own goals.
 Perhaps a large garden isn’t on your wish list, but a wildlife corridor, bird sanctuary, or backyard forest retreat is more your style.
 A permaculture designer can help with your vision.